 Writes from a Kudu client are optionally buffered in memory until they are flushed and sent to the server.
 When client’s session flushes, the rows for each tablet are batched together, and sent to the tablet server which hosts the leader replica of the tablet.
 Since there are no inter-tablet transactions, each of these batches represents a single, independent write operation with its own timestamp.
 However, the client API provides the option to impose some constraints on the assigned timestamps and on how writes to different tablets can be observed by clients.

-Kudu, like Spanner, was designed to be externally consistent , preserving consistency when operations span multiple tablets and even multiple data centers.
+Kudu, like Spanner, was designed to be externally consistent , preserving consistency even when operations span multiple tablets and even multiple data centers.
 In practice this means that, if a write operation changes item x at tablet A, and a following write operation changes item y at tablet B, you might want to enforce that if the change to y is observed, the change to x must also be observed.
 There are many examples where this can be important.
 For example, if Kudu is storing clickstreams for further analysis, and two clicks follow each other but are stored in different tablets, subsequent clicks should be assigned subsequent timestamps so that the causal relationship between them is captured.

 Kudu’s default external consistency mode is called